MVerbakel/MVerbakel.github.io/_posts/2025-03-12-probability.md

 ## Expected Value

 The average value over the long run.
 We can find an expected value by multiplying each numerical outcome by the probability of that outcome, and then summing those products together.
 Consider a game where we have a $$4/10$$ chance of winning $2, a $$4/10$$ chance of losing $5, and a $$2/10$$ chance of winning $10.
+The EV is:

-The EV is $$4/10 * 2 + 4/10 * -5 + 2/10 * 10 = 0.8-2+2=0.8$$.
+$$4/10 * 2 + 4/10 * -5 + 2/10 * 10 = 0.8-2+2=0.8$$.

 So on average, we expect to win 80 cents per game in the long run.
 In statistics, a similar concept is the population mean, which is often estimated from the sampling distribution—the probability distribution of outcomes obtained from many samples.

 ## Set notation